 The Board of Zoning & Planning (BZAP) reviews all planning and zoning related applications, including variances, conditional uses, signage plans, subdivisions, site plans and development plans.
 The Board also makes recommendations to City Council pertaining to rezoning requests and changes to the Unified Development Ordinance, the City’s zoning code.

-The Board of Zoning & Planning typically meets on the first and third Mondays of each month.
+The Board of Zoning & Planning typically meets on the first and third Wednesdays of each month.
 The first meeting is an informal Work Session, where commercial projects are typically discussed.
-The formal meeting follows on the third Monday, at which time the Board takes action on all items on the agenda.
+The formal meeting follows on the third Wednesday, at which time the Board takes action on all items on the agenda.

 Application & Plan Submission